HugoBlox/theme-academic-cv/content/ja/topics/vnlp.md

 Since the dawn of deep neural network-related technologies, the combination of vision and language modalities has become one of the mainstream research areas in both computer vision and natural language processing communities.
 We have been working on the following topics in this area.

+## Uncovering Hidden Challenges in Query-based Video Moment Retrieval

+The query-based moment retrieval is a problem of localising a specific clip from an untrimmed video according a query sentence.
+This is a challenging task that requires interpretation of both the natural language query and the video content.
+Like in many other areas in computer vision and machine learning, the progress in query-based moment retrieval is heavily driven by the benchmark datasets and, therefore, their quality has significant impact on the field.
+In this paper, we present a series of experiments assessing how well the benchmark results reflect the true progress in solving the moment retrieval task.
+Our results indicate substantial biases in the popular datasets and unexpected behaviour of the state-of-the-art models.
+Moreover, we present new sanity check experiments and approaches for visualising the results.
+Finally, we suggest possible directions to improve the temporal sentence grounding in the future.

+You can find more detail with the code and results [here](https://mayu-ot.github.io/hidden-challenges-MR/).

+{{< youtube 4xYcR42atws >}}

 ## A dataset and baselines for visual question answering on art

 Answering questions related to art pieces (paintings) is a difficult task, as it implies the understanding of not only the visual information that is shown in the picture, but also the contextual knowledge that is acquired through the study of the history of art.
 In this work, we introduce our first attempt towards building a new dataset, coined AQUA (Art QUestion Answering).
 The question-answer (QA) pairs are automatically generated using state-of-the-art question generation methods based on paintings and comments provided in an existing art understanding dataset.
 The QA pairs are cleansed by crowdsourcing workers with respect to their grammatical correctness, answerability, and answers' correctness.
 Our dataset inherently consists of visual (painting-based) and knowledge (comment-based) questions.
 We also present a two-branch model as baseline, where the visual and knowledge questions are handled independently.
 We extensively compare our baseline model against the state-of-the-art models for question answering, and we provide a comprehensive study about the challenges and potential future directions for visual question answering on art.